waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`spinner`**: Forces movement in a specific direction.
 - **`warp`**: A tile that teleports the player to another location (e.g., doors, stairs).
 - **`steps`**: Allows vertical movement between different ground elevations.

+# V. Active Plans & Hypotheses
+## A. Route 13 Exploration
+- **Objective:** Navigate the Route 13 maze and reach the western exit to Route 14.
+- **Hypothesis 1:** The marker at (1, 7) 'To Route 14 (Dead End)' is incorrect.
+The game state indicates it's a valid connection.
+  - **Test:** Navigate to the western exit of Route 13 and attempt to transition to Route 14.
+  - **Plan:**
+    1. Navigate the eastern section of the maze, defeating any remaining trainers.
+    2. Find the path that leads to the western section.
+    3. Systematically explore the western section until the exit at (1, 9) or (1, 7) is reached.
+    4. Attempt to walk west into the map connection.
+- **Conclusion:** (To be filled in after test)